tobeva/tobeva.com/content/articles/narrative-driven-development/index.md

 As an example of narrative independence, suppose your company is falling apart, you can still be super excited about the specific technical work you are doing.
 Or about your own career, since you are likely in the process of looking for a new job.
-You could literally be whistling while you work as the ceiling tiles fall down around you.

-In the other direction, suppose you are stuck on a horrible bug, pulling your hair out; your eyes are starting to bleed from the stress.
-That doesn’t mean you should be down on what the rest of the team is doing, or how the project is going, or your profession.
-In fact, it’s exactly these larger narratives that can motivate and recharge you when times are tough.
+In the other direction, if your eyes are bleeding from a difficult bug, you can still be excited about the team's progress, the company or your profession.
+It’s exactly these larger narratives that can motivate and recharge you when times are tough.

 ## The Craftsman Narrative